 Talent making a midline neck incision.

 Cannulate the trachea with a 20 Gauge catheter [1] and carefully add 1 milliliter of calcium-free PBS intratracheally, using a 1-milliliter syringe [2].
 Allow full lung expansion, then aspirate the fluid using the same syringe.
-Repeat the procedure for a total of 2 milliliters [3].
+Repeat the procedure twice for a total of 2 milliliters [3].
 Videographer: Important step!

 Talent cannulating the trachea.